Are your ancestors harder to find than Waldo?

 generously coated with butter and paprika (salt, pepper to taste) and soaked with milk.
 It

-• Address books Finally, you can verify family, friends and acquaintances . . . and then
+makes for a warm and filling casserole. - Address books Finally, you can verify family, friends and acquaintances . . . and then

-• Saved "special occasion" cards - We had a relative who never threw any card she ever
+wonder about other names that pop up that were never on your radar. - Saved "special occasion" cards - We had a relative who never threw any card she ever

 received out and she lived well into her nineties.
 It was an act of bravery on everyone's part